 Our best mid-range pick is the Brother MFC-J4335DW.
 This inkjet all-in-one has four cartridges that yield over 2000 black and 800 color prints, and the cartridges are relatively inexpensive, meaning you won't have to spend too much on maintenance.
 It wakes up quickly, gets a single page out in only 11 seconds, prints 17 black or 15 color pages per minute, and supports automatic double-sided printing.

 Document printing quality is excellent, whether you print in black-only or in color.
 Photos also look detailed but slightly muted due to the printer's narrow color range.
 There's some graininess in the pictures, too.
 Like other printers on this list, you get Apple AirPrint support, so you don't need to install anything to use the printer.
 It has an ADF-equipped scanner that scans up to 20 pages per minute; however, it doesn't support duplex scanning, so you'll have to flip the pages manually when scanning double-sided sheets.

-For budget-conscious folks, we recommend the Brother MFC-J1205W, an inkjet all-in-one designed for small households or personal use.
-It feels surprisingly well built, especially for a printer in this price range.
+If you're on a tight budget, we recommend the Brother MFC-J1205W, also sold as the Brother MFC-J1215W at Walmart.
+Given its low price point, this all-in-one inkjet printer feels surprisingly well-built.
 Like our mid-range pick, it also uses four ink cartridges.
-These cartridges yield around 1100 black and 700 color pages and aren't overly expensive, so your cost per print will remain low over time.
-There are some compromises, though, like the lack of an automatic feeder and Ethernet connectivity.
-Its printing speed is also on the slower side at nine black or six color pages per minute, so it isn't the best option for printing long reports or essays.
-It works with Macs straight out of the box; no drivers are required.
+These cartridges get you around 1100 black and 700 color pages and aren't overly expensive, so your cost per print will remain low over time.
+Naturally, there are compromises since it's a budget-friendly model, like the lack of an ADF and automatic double-sided printing.
+Its printing speed is also slower at nine black or six color pages per minute, so it isn't the best option for printing long reports or essays.

 Our recommendations above are what we think are currently the best printers for Mac you can buy.
 We factor in the price, feedback from our visitors, and availability.